Latest posts by the anesthesia consultant (see all)

 - 8-YEAR-OLD CONGOESE BOY DIES FROM ANESTHESIA.
 WHAT HAPPENED? - 24 Dec 2018

 - DOCTOR VITA AND THE BS IN HEALTHCARE - 4 Dec 2018

 - IS SUBLINGUAL SUFENTANIL DANGEROUS? - 15 Nov 2018

+Academic and private practice anesthesia differ.
 I’m fortunate to be a member of the clinical faculty in the Department of Anesthesia, Perioperative and Pain Medicine at Stanford University.
 Stanford is a unique academic hospital, staffed by both academic and private practice physicians.
-As the Deputy Chief at Stanford, I’m an elected officer who leads the private practice/community section of the anesthesia department.
+From 2001 until 2015, I served as the Deputy Chief of Anesthesia at Stanford, an elected officer who leads the private practice/community section of the anesthesia department.

 Stanford anesthesia residents frequently question me about how the world of private practice differs from academia.
 I began my writing career by penning a series of Stanford Deputy Chief Columns.
 These columns originated as a forum to educate residents using specific cases and situations I found unique to private practice.